-Like any addict, I’ve battled my demons for years whose number gets lost, unwanted.
-But somehow I feel that this time, now, I had to go through, all the way through.
-Two days later, I’m opening the door of a school and only moments later I’m in the gym hall.
+Like any addict, I have battled my demons for years, whose number gets lost, unwanted.
+But somehow I feel that this time, now, I have to go through, all the way through.
+Two days later, I’m opening the door of a school and only moments after I’m in the gym hall.
 It’s semi-dark and in the middle a bunch of chairs sit in a circle.
-I sit and look around me.
-Men and women of all ages, well dressed, with a certain distinction in their features, eyes that have seen the pain, the joy, the impedance mismatch of this damned world, sit in silence waiting.
+I too sit on one and look around me.
+Men and women of all ages, well dressed, with a certain distinction in their features, eyes that have seen the pain, the joy, the impedance mismatch of this damned world, wait in silence.

 A hand, long, bony hand starts to rise for a moment that seems for ever.

 My name is Elijah and I’m a writer.
 I’ve been clean for a hundred and seventeen days.

 People clap and cheer.

 It’s a Tuesday and this is my first meeting at MIA (Multiple Identities Anonymous) ready to confront my demons.
 The demons of creativity who are steeling my sleep.